Salerno: Transport

 Salerno is connected to the A2, Autostrada A3 and Autostrada A30 motorways.

 Salerno station is the main railway station of the city.
 It is connected to the high-speed railway network via the Milan-Salerno corridor.
 The main bus stop of Salerno is also at the train station, with both CSTP buses and SITA buses.

 A metro light rail line connects the train station with Stadio Arechi, with seven intermediate stops.

 A new Maritime Terminal Station, designed by Zaha Hadid Architects, was completed in 2016 and was opened for the 2017 cruise season.
 Salerno features three marinas: Manfredi Pier, Masuccio Salernitano, and Marina di Arechi (opened in 2015).
+The commercial port of Manfredi is connected with the Amalfi coast and the islands of Gulf of Naples.

-Salerno airport is located in the neighboring towns of Pontecagnano Faiano and Bellizzi.
+Salerno Airport is located in the neighboring towns of Pontecagnano Faiano and Bellizzi.
+However, the airport provide direct routes to some European destinations.
+Naples International Airport is also close by which offer more domestic and international destinations.
+It is located 68 km north west of Salerno.

 Education

-Salerno hosted the oldest medical school in the world, the Schola Medica Salernitana, the most important source of medical knowledge in Europe in the early Middle Ages.
+Salerno hosted the oldest medical school in the world, the Scuola Medica Salernitana, the most important source of medical knowledge in Europe in the early Middle Ages.
 It was closed in 1811 by Joachim Murat.

 In 1944 king Vittorio Emanuele III established Istituto Universitario di Magistero "Giovanni Cuomo".
 In 1968 the university became state-controlled.
 Today University of Salerno is located in the neighboring town of Fisciano and has about 34,000 students and ten faculties: Arts and Philosophy, Economics, Education, Engineering, Foreign language and literature, Law, Mathematics, Physics and Natural Sciences, Medicine, Pharmacy and Political Science.

 Sport

-The city's main football team is U.S. Salernitana 1919, that plays in Serie A (the first highest football division in Italy).
-Their home stadium is Stadio Arechi, opened in 1990 and with a capacity of 37,245.
+The city's main football team is U.S. Salernitana 1919, that plays in the third level of Italian football, Serie C. Their home stadium is Stadio Arechi, opened in 1990 and with a capacity of 37,245.

 The most successful team in the city is the women's handball team PDO Handball Team Salerno, with its four national titles, four national cups and two national supercups; other noteworthy teams are Arechi in rugby and Rari Nantes Salerno in water polo.

 The city has also a tradition in motorsport.